 You need to understand how well you’ll fit onto your sleeping pad based on its dimensions compared to your own dimensions.
 If you’re tall, make sure your entire body will fit on your pad.
 If you’re short or petite, you’ll be able to get away with a smaller sleeping pad which will save on weight.
 The best portable sleeping pad is one with the minimum possible dimensions.

 Inflating Your Sleeping Pad

 Even the best sleeping pad needs air!
 The two options when it comes to inflating your sleeping pads are automatic and manual.
 The best self-inflating air mattress uses an air valve to suck in air and expand to create a comfortable airbed.
 Sleeping pads that inflate manually usually use an air pump or need to be blown into to expand.
 I recommend buying a pad with an integrated pump to make inflating your pad quick and easy.

 Sleeping Pad Durability

 This is an essential factor, especially if you are setting off on a long trip.
-Sleeping pads are what keep you warm and insulated whilst trying to sleep so if you plan on taking your sleeping pad out on a long, cold, adventure then you you can’t afford to compromise on durability for price.
+Sleeping pads are what keep you warm and insulated whilst trying to sleep so if you plan on taking your sleeping pad out on a long, cold, adventure then you can’t afford to compromise on durability for price.
 On a long hike, make sure to pick up something that you know will last and with the appropriate R-value – which is how sleeping pad manufacturers measure the insulating capabilities of a mattress.

 Why Sleeping Pads are Important